Will polyester shrink ?

-Use hot water setting in your washing machine.
+Use hot water setting (highest) in your washing machine with the longest wash cycle.
 You can then use the heat setting in the dryer to further shrink the fabric.
-There is no guarentee that the heat will not deform the fabric, though.
+There is no guarantee that the heat will not deform the fabric, though.
 A pressing with a moderately hot iron (not too hot and also use pressing cloth) can follow this for greater shrinkage.

 Please be aware that with high heat Polyester will shrink but then it melts – yes, polyester melts in high heat.
 It could melt if you accidentally set your iron heat a little higher.
 If you leave the polyester garment in the dryer a little longer than necessary, the wrinkles will set almost permanently.

 How to clean / wash polyester so that it doesnot shrink?

 Basically you just have to wash polyester fabrics or clothes in cold water , that is all.
 Wash Polyester in normal cycle in the washing machine or by hand in cold water or mild warm water with mild detergent ; inside out.

 Read the care label on your polyester garment care label and follow.
 For more details on fabric laundry care labels, checkout the post on the different washing care labels.
 Some of the most important wash care labels are as follows ; your polyester garment should be checked for this label and cared for accordingly